If you want to find your way around China, you’ll need a good map app.

 - Chinese name: 苹果地图 (Píngguǒ Dìtú)

 Got an iPhone?
-Then you should already have Apple Maps on your phone.
+Then use Apple Maps when you’re in China.

 If you’re in a taxi (or a DiDi – China’s version of Uber), the app can factor in real‑time traffic data.
 This includes the current speed limit, so you’ll know exactly how long until you arrive.